Language

 Tile Calculator

-The Tile Calculator helps you determine exactly how many tiles you need for your flooring or wall tiling project.
-Instead of guessing or over-purchasing, you can input your room dimensions, tile size, and layout preferences to get a precise tile count — including waste allowance for cuts and breakage.
+The Tile Calculator works out exactly how many tiles you need for a flooring or wall tiling project, so you stop guessing and stop over-buying.
+Enter your room dimensions, pick a tile size, and get a precise tile count that already includes a waste allowance for cuts and breakage.

 How to Use the Tile Calculator